jpsoultanis/toxic_comment_detection/README.md

 ##### 1. Download kaggle.json from [https://www.kaggle.com/settings](https://www.kaggle.com/settings)
 Under the API section, a kaggle.json file will be downloaded, keep it in ~/.kaggle/kaggle.json

+##### File descriptions

+`train.csv` - the training set, contains comments with their binary labels

+`test.csv` - the test set, you must predict the toxicity probabilities for these comments.
+To deter hand labeling, the test set contains some comments which are not included in scoring.

+`sample_submission.csv` - a sample submission file in the correct format

+`test_labels.csv` - labels for the test data; value of -1 indicates it was not used for scoring